-You will find gratitude, self-compassion, inner child connection, and mindfulness in every post.
-Unless I'm pissed about something and struggling.
+You will find gratitude, self-compassion, inner child connection, messiness, and mindfulness in every post.
 I want to share my authentic truth with you.

 I have been writing since before I could write.
 I used to scribble in journals and pretend I was writing words.
 That’s where my writing started.
 This has always been the way I tether myself to this world.

 Thank you for reading, I love sharing my story with you.
 I want you to share yours with me.
 This is human connection.
 I’m not sure what life is for, and I’m pretty sure humans are for each other.